shoaibahmed/sae_entities/README.md

 ## [New] Direct Hidden Rep Analysis
 In `mech_interp/hidden_analysis.py` we run the metrics to find the most relevant hiddens.

+## [New] Training other probes
+We can train other probes
+In `mech_interp/probes_analysis.py` we can evaluate the impact of steering the model using these probes.

 ## SAE Latent Analysis
 In `mech_interp/feature_analysis.py` we compute the SAE latent scores for all layers as well as run metrics to find the most relevant latents.